 Fish and Game Licensing Fees

 Even if you aren’t an angler or hunter, if you enjoy public lands and wildlife, you really should shake their hand the next time you meet one in the backcountry.
 States are required to use 100 percent of the money obtained through licensing fees to maintain fish and wildlife populations in that particular state.
 If they fail to do so, they can risk losing federal funding.
-That said, fishers and hunters spend billions of dollars annually not only on licenses but also on excise taxes that are used to preserve fishing and wildlife environments such as lakes, rivers, grasslands, and mountainous regions—all of which you probably enjoy if you’re a hiker, paddler, rafter, or general adventurer.
+That said, fishers and hunters spend billions of dollars annually not only on licenses but also on excise taxes.
+That money is used to preserve fishing and wildlife environments such as lakes, rivers, grasslands, and mountainous regions.
+Are you a hiker, paddler, rafter, or general adventurer?
+You’ve probably enjoyed these places.

 Another fun fact: Some states, such as Colorado, use a small portion of fishing and game licenses to fund their search and rescue organizations.
 If you’re ever stranded on the side of a mountain or lost in the woods and need rescuing, send hunters and fishers a thank you card for their contribution.